What is Assisted Living?

 Assisted Living vs. Nursing Home

 Another difference comes in the level of assistance provided in each type of community.
 Assisted living communities usually offer assistance with daily tasks like bathing and dressing, allowing residents to maintain much of their independence.
-Nursing homes, however, are better suited for those who need constant assistance with their daily lives.
+Nursing homes, however, are better suited for those who need constant clinical assistance with their daily lives.

 Is Assisted Living the Answer?